OlhaSvezhentseva/python-label_processing/docs/script_docs/image_processing.rst

   **Key Features:**

     1. **Command-Line Usage:** Users can execute the script from the command line with options to specify the classifier model, input image directory, and output directory for saving results.
-       The command `-h` or `--help` displays a usage message and a list of available command-line options, along with brief explanations for each option.

     2. **Model Selection:** The script supports three pre-defined classifier models, each tailored to a specific classification task.
 Users can choose the appropriate model for their image classification needs (e.g., distinguishing between 'nuri' and 'not_nuri' (1), 'handwritten' and 'printed' (2), or 'multi' and 'single' labels (3)).

     3. **Automatic Class Selection:** Based on the chosen model, the script automatically selects the class labels associated with that model.
 This simplifies the process of predicting image classes, as users don't need to manually specify class names.